Adaptive compressed sensing - a new class of self-organizing coding models for neuroscience: Differences between ACS and conventional sparse coding models

 In our setup, the data $\bf x$ are assumed to come from a sparse number $k$ of independent causes (nonzero values in $\bf a$).
-Moreover, the method of recovering $\bf a(x)$ from a particular $\bf x$ is assumed to be exact (or near exact) in solving Eq.~\ref{coding} and \textit{independently distributed}; that is, $\bf \Phi x = \Theta \; a(x)$ and we have: in which $I$ is the $n \times n$ identity matrix and $c$ is a positive constant.
-With these assumptions, one calculates:
+Moreover, the method of recovering $\bf a(x)$ from a particular $\bf x$ is assumed to be exact (or near exact) in solving Eq.~\ref{coding} and \textit{independently distributed}; that is, $\bf \Phi x = \Theta \; a(x)$ and we have: $D = \int {\bf a(x)a(x)}^{\top} d\mu,$ in which $D$ is an $n \times n$ diagonal matrix.
+One now calculates:

 In particular, this implies the following.